Dh-nu5sh/sysgreet/CONTRIBUTING.md

 ## License

-By contributing to Hostinfo, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to Sysgreet, you agree that your contributions will be licensed under the Apache License 2.0.